HuMingLab/SnapHiC/readme.md

-# snapHiC: Single Nucleus Analysis Pipeline for HiC Data
+# SnapHiC: Single Nucleus Analysis Pipeline for Hi-C Data
-## Chromatin Interaction Caller For Single Cell HiC Data
+## Chromatin Interaction Caller For Single Cell Hi-C Data
 ### 1. Installation
 1. Install python version >= 3.6
 2. Make sure MPI (e.g. [open-mpi](https://www.open-mpi.org/)) is installed on your system and is on your path (`which mpicc` should return a path).